stanfrbd/mde-api-gui/README.md

 > This project has nothing to do with Microsoft.

 > [!NOTE]
 > If you intend to use this with many machines (100+), consider adding throttling handling to avoid API rate limiting.
+There is already one with 500 milliseconds delay between each request, but it may not be enough.
 And note that it takes a lot of time to process many machines in sequence=> 100 machines ~ 1min30s

 ## Pros